 Cinnamon is an aromatic spice with medicinal and therapeutic benefits.
 It is native to Sri Lanka, an island in South Asia.

 In ancient times, cinnamon was hailed for its amazing properties.
-Ancient Ayurvedic and Chinese medicine used cinnamon to cure a myriad of illnesses including internal disorders such as stomach upset, diarrhea, respiratory ailments, menstrual problems among others.
+Ancient Ayurvedic and Chinese medicine used cinnamon to cure a myriad of illnesses including internal disorders such as stomach upset, diarrhoea, respiratory ailments, menstrual problems among others.
 It was also topically used to heal wounds and beautify skin as it has antiseptic, anti-aging, anti-fungal and antibacterial properties.

 1. Heals Acne

 For acne-sufferers, cinnamon is hailed as a trusted ingredient to fight off acne and pimples!
 It contains anti-inflammatory properties, antibacterial, antiseptic and antioxidant properties that make it effective against acne.
 It’s antibacterial and antibacterial properties will kill of acne causing germs and bacteria while the anti-inflammatory properties reduce acne inflammation.
 Sprinkle your morning oatmeal or cereal with cinnamon powder to purify your skin by removing acne causing toxins and fighting acne inflammation.

 2. Exfoliates Skin